Please see below for details related to our fees for Residential Conveyancing, Probate and Debt Collection.

 Counsel’s fees vary.
 However, we will always seek to ensure that Counsel’s fees are commensurate with the value you are seeking to recover, and we will obtain fee quotations in advance on your behalf.

-Please note, VAT would be payable on Counsel’s fees.
+Please note, VAT is payable on Counsel’s fees.

 Insolvency proceedings fees